-16. PENSIONS AND OTHER EMPLOYEE BENEFITS
+14. PENSIONS AND OTHER EMPLOYEE BENEFITS

-PENSIONS: The Company maintains a number of pension plans, both contributory and noncontributory, covering certain employees.
+PENSIONS: Holdings and the Company maintain a number of pension plans, both contributory and noncontributory, covering certain employees.
 Eligibility for participation in these plans varies and benefits are generally based on members' compensation and years of service.
 The Company's funding policy is generally to contribute in accordance with cost accounting standards that affect government contractors, subject to the Internal Revenue Code and regulations thereon.
 Plan assets are invested primarily in U.S. government and agency obligations and listed stocks and bonds.